Does Zendesk use OpenAI? The full 2026 story

 There are generally two paths teams take when trying to connect Zendesk and OpenAI themselves:

-1. Using middleware tools: Platforms like Make.com or n8n.io let you visually connect Zendesk and OpenAI’s APIs without needing to be a coding wizard.
-You can drag and drop to set up rules like "When a new Zendesk ticket comes in, send it to OpenAI to get a draft response."
+1. Using middleware tools: Platforms like Make.com or n8n.io let you visually connect Zendesk and OpenAI’s APIs.
+You can set up rules like "When a new Zendesk ticket comes in, send it to OpenAI to get a draft response."

-2. Coding it from scratch: This means writing your own code (usually Python or JavaScript) to directly interact with the Zendesk and OpenAI APIs.
-It’s the most powerful option but requires developers to build it and, more importantly, keep it running.
+2. Coding it from scratch: This means writing your own code to directly interact with the Zendesk and OpenAI APIs.
+It’s a powerful option but requires dedicated developers to build and maintain it.

 Why going custom is usually a bad idea

-Building your own integration can feel like the perfect answer, but it almost always turns into a resource-draining nightmare.
+Building your own integration can seem appealing, but it often turns into a resource-draining project.

 • It’s complicated and breaks easily.
-These custom builds are fragile.
-One tiny update to an API on either Zendesk’s or OpenAI’s side can bring your whole system down, forcing your developers to drop everything to put out the fire.
-It becomes a never-ending maintenance job.
+Custom builds are fragile.
+One tiny update to an API on either side can bring your whole system down, requiring developers to fix it immediately.

 A better approach with a plug-and-play AI layer